 The bill defines symbols of hate as including, but not limited to, symbols of white supremacy, neo-Nazi ideology or the Battle Flag of the Confederacy.
 Excluded are symbols that serve an “educational or historical purpose,” such as in a museum or book.

-“Public property belongs to all of us, and this measure is critical to ensure that our public property isn’t being used to promote hatred,” says Kaplan in a press release.
+“Public property belongs to all of us, and this measure is critical to ensure that our public property isn’t being used to promote hatred,” said Kaplan in a press release.
 “You would think it was common sense that taxpayer-owned property couldn’t be used as a platform for hate, but shockingly there was no law on the books saying so — until now.”

 Public property is defined as a school district, a fire district, volunteer fire company or police department and the taxpayer-funded equipment they use.

 According to the NYC Office for the Prevention of Hate Crimes, swastikas are among the most common hate symbols displayed in the United States today.
-The office has partnered with the Anti-Defamation League to provide resources on and histories of common hate symbols in the US.
+The office has partnered with the Anti-Defamation League to provide resources on and histories of common hate symbols in the U.S.